The Roommate Coin Story: The Night Our Newly Knit Family Found Treasure at the Dining Room Table

 But then it happened.

 The video showed a coin — a specific year, a specific error, a specific detail — and the narrator said the value.
-We all sucked in our breath at the same time.
+Hubby and I sucked in our breath at the same time.

-And my roommate, calm as ever, said, “I’ve got that one.”
+And our roommate, calm as ever, said, "I've got that one."

 We thought he meant something similar.
 We thought he meant something close.
 We thought he meant something in the neighborhood.